Boats, Family, and the Feeling of Freedom

 That is the kind of detail that stays with you.
 Not because it was dramatic, but because it was ordinary in the best possible way.
 It was a small act inside a bigger world of togetherness.
 The cooler nearby.
 The boat waiting.
 The water close enough to feel like it was part of the family.

-I think that is why boats mean so much to people who love them.
-A boat is never only a boat.
-It becomes part of the rhythm of a family.
-It holds the fishing mornings, the tired kids, the dogs who refuse to be left behind, the long rides back to the ramp, the stories that get told again because everyone still laughs in the same place.
+A boat becomes part of the rhythm of a family.
+It holds the fishing mornings, the tired kids, the dogs who refuse to be left behind, the long rides back to the ramp, and the stories that get told again because everyone still laughs in the same place.

 There is also a kind of pride around boats that I have always appreciated.

-People who don’t have boats may not always understand how much goes into them.
+People who do not have boats may not always understand how much goes into them.
 The maintaining, cleaning, saving, repairing, covering, uncovering, trailering, launching, storing, learning.
-A lot has to happen in a person’s life for them to be able to spend time out on the water.
-Boats are expensive.
-They take work.
-They ask for attention.
+A lot has to happen in a person's life for them to be able to spend time out on the water.

 And still, people do it.

-Because for so many families, a boat is a symbol of fun and American freedom.
-Not in a loud or showy way, but in a deeply felt one.
 It is the feeling of taking off from the boat ramp, the motor catching, the boat rising up on plane, the wind in your hair.
-It is the big grin on Callie’s face, our Australian shepherd who never misses a boat ride.
+It is the big grin on Callie's face, our Australian shepherd who never misses a boat ride.
 It is eagles soaring overhead.
 It is the shoreline opening up in front of you and the whole day feeling, for a little while, wide open.

-And then there is the dream of the boat itself.
+The dream of the boat itself

-For many people, it takes a long time to find and be able to purchase their dream boat.
+For many people, it takes a long time to find and purchase their dream boat.
 It may take years of waiting, saving, looking, comparing, and imagining.
-So when someone finally has the boat they have wanted, it means something.
-It carries their effort.
-Their taste.
-Their pride.
-Their hope for how they want to spend their days.

-When I create a custom boat watercolor, I am not just trying to paint the correct shape of the hull or the right color of the cover, though those details matter.
-I am trying to honor the pride and the memory connected to it.
 The boat someone worked for.
 The boat their kids grew up on.
 The boat that belonged to their dad or grandfather.
-The boat that took them fishing before sunrise, or pulled cousins on tubes all afternoon, or sat tied to the dock while everyone ate dinner on the porch.
+The boat that took them fishing before sunrise, pulled cousins on tubes all afternoon, or sat tied to the dock while everyone ate dinner on the porch.

 I think about how many boats are tied to seasons that pass before we realize how precious they were.
 The years when the kids were small enough to fall asleep on the ride back.
 The summers when everyone could still gather.
 The mornings when someone had the patience to teach a child how to bait a hook.
 The dogs who knew the sound of the keys and ran for the dock before anyone said a word.